If you spot an error anywhere or disagree with anything mentioned on this page we will welcome your comments.

 How far away you can 'see' other vessels on an AIS receiver depends upon the height of the transmitting vessels antenna and the height of your own (VHF transmissions are line of sight).
 Large commercial vessels will have their own AIS aerial high up on their superstructure so line of site, even if your own aerial is mounted on a stern rail, will be quite good.
 Also, keep in mind that Class A vessels transmit at 12.5 watt whereas Class B and B+ transmit at only 2 and 5 watts respectively, so, whereas commercial vessels may be seen from many miles away, Class B will be seen only when fairly close up .
 For Class A reception it can be around 16 miles + and even more in unusual atmospheric conditions.
 On one occasion, whilst we were based in Gravesend, we received AIS transmissions from vessels in Denmark - around 500 miles!
 This was freak atmospheric conditions and only lasted around 2 hours.
 Class B leisure vessels will transmit at only 2 Watts power from an aerial likely much lower down so expect reception from other leisure boats to be considerably reduced over commercial vessels.

-From our AVES Marine base in Kent we can see Class A vessels 23 miles away although it must be said that we are at quite a high point in Kent.
+From our AVES Marine base in Kent we were able to see Class A vessels 23 miles away although it must be said that we are at quite a high point in Kent.

 Transmitting distances